rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-We still want to wait a bit before throwing the exception to simulate a real-world scenario.
-We want to make sure that the `findRepositories` method is not started.
+We still want to wait before throwing the exception to simulate a real-world scenario.
+We want to ensure the `findRepositories` method is not started.
 We can run the `main` method again and see what happens.
 The output is the following:

 ```
 08:39:41.945 [virtual-20] INFO GitHubApp -- Finding user with id 'UserId[value=1]'